 Sales Revenue Model – Direct, Indirect, and Web

-Sales Business Revenue Model is the most common one among different types of revenue models for startups.
+The Sales Revenue Model is the most common one among the best revenue models for startups.
 It involves your customer or clients buying your products/services – directly, indirectly, or through the web.

 Web Sales: A consumer comes to your website and buys your product.